nsbarr/self-therapy/content/posts/ifs.md

 toc: false
 ---

-For several months, I've been building and using an AI-powered therapy tool.
-Many people are experimenting along these lines, but this tool takes advantage of unusual structural properties in the Internal Family Systems (IFS) model.
+For several months, I've been an AI-powered therapy tool.
+It's proven surprisingly useful, so I want to share it with you here.

+Many people are experimenting with AI for therapy, but the tool I've built takes advantage of unusual structural properties in the Internal Family Systems (IFS) model.

-Unlike other therapeutic modalities, IFS comes with a user manual.
-The role of the therapist is not to diagnose or to heal the client, but rather to guide the client through the appropriate protocol, helping them develop their capacity for self-healing over time.
-With a less structured modality like talk therapy, AI chatbots can only mimic therapist behavior, producing a simulacrum of empathy, insight, and advice.
+Unlike many therapeutic modalities, IFS comes with a user manual.
+The role of the therapist is not to diagnose or to heal the client, but rather to guide them step-by-step through the healing process.
+With a less structured modality like talk therapy, AI chatbots can only mimic therapist behavior, producing a simulacrum of empathy.
 With IFS, an AI-powered tool can elegantly guide the client through the relevant protocol, freeing them up to go deeper inside.

-IFS changed my life when I first started working with it in 2020.
+[IFS](https://ifs-institute.com/) changed my life when I first started working with it in 2020.
 It is a wonderfully empowering therapy that says we all have the innate capacity to heal ourselves.
-In the words of the [IFS Institute](https://ifs-institute.com/):

->IFS is a transformative tool that conceives every human being as a system of protective and wounded inner parts led by a core Self.
-We believe the mind is naturally multiple and that is a good thing.
-Just like members of a family, inner parts are forced from their valuable states into extreme roles within us.
-Self is in everyone.
-It can’t be damaged.
-It knows how to heal.

 While a therapist can be very helpful, many people practice IFS with a partner, or even by themselves.
 My own entry into IFS was the book [*Self-Therapy*]((https://amzn.to/44bUY7G)) by Jay Earley, which gives readers a playbook for practicing on their own.

-But as I discovered, self-therapy is not easy to do.
-When you're trying to feel your feelings, you don't want to have to worry about staying on track or capturing insights.
+But as I discovered, self-therapy isn't easy to do.
+You have to stay on track and capture insights, all while feeling your feelings.
 It can feel like trying to drive the car, hold the map, and drink your coffee at the same time.

 This is why I built an AI Practice Partner for IFS.
 It empowers me to focus on the most important work – connecting to my inner parts – and takes over supporting tasks.